Autumn Statement: Jeremy Hunt defends tax rises for middle earners

 - The state pensions triple lock will be kept, meaning pensioners will see a 10.1% rise in weekly payments, in line with inflation

-- The household energy price cap has been extended for one year beyond April but made less generous, with typical bills capped at £3,000 a year instead of £2,500
+- The household energy price guarantee has been extended for one year beyond April but made less generous

 - There will be additional cost-of-living payments for the "most vulnerable", with £900 for those on benefits, and £300 for pensioners